m-garcia-rodriguez/Education-Big-Data-Project/Readme.md

   <li><a href="https://analisi.transparenciacatalunya.cat/Educaci-/Plantilles-del-personal-docent-dels-centres-p-blic/4fid-p2hv/about_data" target="_blank">Link 3</a></li>
 </ol>

-<p>Ensure the filenames remain unchanged
+<p>Ensure the filenames remain unchanged, we advice to remove accents from columns' names.